 In consideration for the grant of rights related to OGX-427, on May 5, 2005 OncoGenex Technologies issued Isis a promissory note, which was converted into shares of OncoGenex Technologies that were subsequently exchanged in the Arrangement for 53,200 shares of OncoGenex Pharmaceuticals common stock.
 Under the terms of the agreement, OncoGenex Technologies may be obligated to make certain milestone payments to Isis contingent upon the occurrence of certain clinical development and regulatory events related to OGX-427.
 It is also obligated to pay to Isis certain milestone payments, as well as certain low to mid single-digit royalties on net sales for OGX-427, with the amount of royalties depending on whether third-party royalty payments are owed.
 We paid Isis USD\$0.8 million in 2010 upon the initiation of a phase 2 clinical trial of OGX-427 in patients with CRPC.
-We did not make any royalty payments to Isis under the terms of the agreement in 2013.
+We did not make any royalty payments to Isis under the terms of the agreement in 2012 and do not anticipate making any royalty payments to Isis under the terms of the agreement in 2013.